chickenandstats/chickenstats/docs/index.md

 [Evolving-Hockey](https://evolving-hockey.com) *(subscription required)* with [:material-hockey-puck: evolving_hockey](reference/evolving_hockey/stats.md)

+??? info

+    The packages and resulting outputs are largely interchangeable, with similar fields across `chicken_nhl` and `evolving_hockey` packages, including high-danger scoring chances, score- and venue-adjusted fenwick, corsi, and xG.

+    Feel free to use whichever package and data source that you prefer.
+If you have questions about differences between packages, you can find me on :simple-bluesky: Bluesky at **[@chickenandstats.com](https://bsky.app/profile/chickenandstats.com)** or :material-email: email me at **[chicken@chickenandstats.com](mailto:chicken@chickenandstats.com)**.

 Here you can find detailed guides & explanations for most features.
 The package is under active development - download the latest version (1.8.0) for the most up-to-date features & be sure to consult the correct documentation :fontawesome-solid-face-smile-beam:.

 ## :material-download: **Installation**

-`chickenstats` requires Python 3.10 or greater & runs on the latest stable versions of Linux, macOS, & Windows operating systems.(1) You can install it through PyPi:
+`chickenstats` requires Python 3.10 - 3.12 & runs on the latest stable versions of Linux, macOS, & Windows operating systems.(1) You can install it through PyPi:
 { .annotate }